IFB-ElixirFr/katacoda-scenarios/ifb-unix/session01/step-Unix_and_Command_lines.md

 The command line is one way to pass orders to a computer by writing instructions in an interface called a **terminal**.
 Another usual way to interact with a computer is by clicking on menus or buttons in a graphical interface.
 For some time, we will ask you to forget this way of working (no mouse allowed 😃).

 Into the terminal another software runs.
-It is called the **shell**.
+It is called the **Shell**.